woa-lge/Port-Windows-11-Lge-devices/guides/mh2lm/English/reinstall.md

 ### Installing Drivers
 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

-> Enter the drive letter of **WINMH2LM**, which should be X, then press enter
+> If it asks you to enter a letter, enter the drive letter of `WINMH2LM` (which should be X), then press enter

 ### Boot into Windows
 Reboot your phone.
 If you end up in Android instead of Windows, flash the UEFI again using WOA Helper.

 #### Setting up Windows
 > Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.

-> [!Note]
-> To skip the Microsoft Account login, use "g" for the email and password.
-Windows will then let you make a local account

 ## Finished!